nixtniet/nixbot/README.rst

 **DESCRIPTION**

-``NIXT`` has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.
+``NIXBOT`` has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.

-``NIXT`` contains python3 code to program objects in a functional way. it provides an "clean namespace" Object class that only has dunder methods, so the namespace is not cluttered with method names.
+``NIXBOT`` contains python3 code to program objects in a functional way. it provides an "clean namespace" Object class that only has dunder methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.